-Philip Plowright is currently an Associate Professor of Architectural Design and History/Theory at Lawrence Technological University in Southfield, Michigan, USA; a registered architect in Michigan; a founding member of the synchRG research group; principal of the design research practice rlab.a; and an at-large Director for the Architectural Research Centers Consortium (ARCC).
+Philip Plowright is an Associate Professor of Architecture (Design, Theory and History) at Lawrence Technological University in Southfield, Michigan, USA; a registered architect in Michigan; a founding member of the synchRG systems-based think tank; an at-large Director for the Architectural Research Centers Consortium (ARCC); and Managing Editor of Enquiry/The ARCC Journal of Architectural Research.
 He holds degrees in studio art, art history and architecture from the University of Guelph and the University of British Columbia, Canada.
-His research is focused around issues of meaning in design and includes explorations in architectural theory, design methodology, cognitive science and judgment/decision theory.
-The shared interest in these knowledge categories serves notions of quality in architecture and the application of conceptual frameworks into application.
-His upcoming book, Architectural Design Methodologies: Applying Thinking Frameworks to Practice Strategies, will be published by Routledge in early 2014.
+His research centers around issues of meaning, interpretation and knowledge transfer in socio-formal environments.
+The interdisciplinary focus engages architectural theory, design methodology, cognitive science (linguistics, psychology & anthropology), framing and judgment/decision theory.
+His upcoming book, Revealing Architectural Design: Methods, Frameworks & Tools, will be published by Routledge in early 2014.